AlexMKX/home-automation/DT-R004 relay.md

 # ESPHome configuration for DT-R004 relay from Dingtian-Tech
 ![DT-R004](https://user-images.githubusercontent.com/25821291/233686194-241baaf3-6a28-4ef3-8ac7-0f8dcd39579b.png)

-NB: ESP32-WROOM comes with vendorlock.
-Flashing EspHome will brick the chip.
-Either request "Development" board from vendor, or solid new chip ESP32-WROOM chip.
+***NB: ESP32-WROOM comes with Locked BootLoader.
+Flashing ESPHome will brick the chip.
+Either request "Development" board from vendor, or solid new ESP32-WROOM chip.***

 GPIO settings for the ESPHome